 Brain Maturation, Cognition and Voice Pattern in a Gender Dysphoria Case under Pubertal Suppression (2017)

-Now I will give some summaries of studies on the use of hormone therapy as a treatment for gender dysphoria:
+Now I will give some summaries of studies on the use of hormone therapy and other gender affirming treatments for gender dysphoria:

 Smith et al (2014) describe the affects of cross-sex hormone therapy (CSHT) as: Within the first 6 months of CSHT, changes in transsexual females include breast growth, decreased testicular volume, and decreased spontaneous erections, and changes in transsexual males include cessation of menses, breast atrophy, clitoral enlargement, and voice deepening.
 Both transsexual females and males experience changes in body fat redistribution, muscle mass, and hair growth.
 Desired effects from CSHT can take between 3 and 5 years; however, effects that occur during puberty, such as voice deepening and skeletal structure changes, cannot be reversed with CSHT.
 Decreased sexual desire is a greater concern in transsexual females than in transsexual males, with testosterone concentrations linked to sexual desire in both.
 Regarding CSHT safety, bone mineral density is preserved with adequate hormone supplementation, but long-term fracture risk has not been studied.
 The transition away from high-dose traditional regimens is tied to a lower risk of venous thromboembolism and cardiovascular disease, but data quality is poor.
 Breast cancer has been reported in both transsexual males and females, but preliminary data suggest that CSHT does not increase the risk.
 Cancer screenings for individuals of both natal and transitioned sexes should occur as recommended.
 More long-term studies are needed to ensure that CSHT regimens with the best outcomes can continue to be prescribed for the transsexual population.